peterzieba/5Vpld/README.md

 <a href="https://en.wikipedia.org/wiki/Programmable_Array_Logic#CUPL">CUPL</a> - A early (1983) programming language used to define the behavior of digital logic gates.
 "Compiler for Universal Programmable Logic.", is essentially a predecessor to languages like Verilog/VHDL.
 CUPL.EXE is the compiler which is used to compile .PLD files written in CUPL, ultimately to be burned into programmable logic devices.<br />
 <a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">WinCUPL</a> - A Windows front-end/IDE to the CUPL compiler and related programs.
 It is still part specifically that we are trying to avoid, while keeping everything else underneath/around it as it is buggy.<br />
-[.dl File](device-library/) - Device Library File.
-This file determines what devices CUPL has the ability to compile for.<br>
+[.dl File](device-library/) - A Library File is a binary file used by CUPL compiler that provides support for devices CUPL has the ability to compile logic for.
+This should not be confused with the Device/Primitive Libraries that are part of the fitter.<br>

 <a href="https://en.wikipedia.org/wiki/Netlist">Netlist</a> - A netlist is essentially an electrical schematic in a text file which defines connections.
 For the purposes here, it is an intermediary file format (Either EDIF or Berkeley PLA), which is used to describe the behavior of logic ultimately fed into the fitter.<br />
 <a href="">.TT2</a> - The Berkeley PLA file format.
 An intermediary file which CUPL.EXE can generate that can be used by the Atmel fitters.
 Notably, one can use [berkeley-abc](https://github.com/berkeley-abc/abc) to work with these files.<br />